$25 Billion Market, One Company Grabbing the Biggest Share

 Bottom Line

-Datadog is the best commercial observability platform available in 2025 for teams that can afford it and will use it broadly.
+Best commercial observability platform we've tested in 2025 -- if your team can afford it and will actually use it broadly enough to justify the cost.

-Organizations spending less than roughly $2,000/month on monitoring should look at Grafana Cloud or New Relic first; organizations spending more should put Datadog on the shortlist because nothing else correlates metrics, traces, and logs as well.
+Spending under ~$2,000/month on monitoring?
+Look at Grafana Cloud or New Relic first.
+Spending more?
+Put Datadog on the shortlist.
+Nothing else we've tried correlates metrics, traces, and logs this well.

 Comments (3)